OpenDSA/OpenDSA/RST/en/PL/FreeBoundVariables.rst

 illustrates the fact that it is possible for any variable to occur both free and bound within the same expression.
 Therefore, it can be confusing to ask whether a variable is free or bound in a lambda expression.
-It is preferrable to ask this question about each particular *occurrence* of a variable, keeping in mind that a binding occurrence is never free since its role is to define a new variable.
+It is preferable to ask this question about each particular *occurrence* of a variable, keeping in mind that a binding occurrence is never free since its role is to define a new variable.